grafana/loki/docs/sources/clients/promtail/scraping.md

 It also support `relabeling` and `pipeline` stages just like other targets.

+Log entries scraped by `gcplog` will add additional label called `promtail_instance`.
+This label uniquely identifies each promtail instances trying to scrape gcplog(from single `subscription_id`).
+We need this unique identifier to avoid out-of-order errors from Loki servers.
+Because say two promtail instances rewrite timestamp of log entries(with same labelset) at the same time may reach Loki servers at different times can cause Loki servers to reject it.

 ## Syslog Receiver

 Promtail supports receiving [IETF Syslog (RFC5424)](https://tools.ietf.org/html/rfc5424)